Pinggy-io/pinggy_website/content/docs/teams.md

 The **Teams** feature in Pinggy allows you to securely share your subscriptions, and more specifically, Pinggy tokens, without the need to share your account password.
 By creating a team, you can add others to access specific Pinggy tokens associated with your subscription while maintaining complete control over your account.

+Note: The Teams feature is only available for the Pinggy Pro subscription holders.
+You can <a target="_blank" href="https://pinggy.io/#prices">upgrade to Pinggy Pro</a>  to use teams.

 ## Benefits of Using Teams
 - **No need to share passwords**: Keep your account secure by sharing access to tokens instead of sharing your credentials.
 - **Flexible access management**: Add or remove team members and share selected tokens with specific teams.